 A family visit to Le Jardin des Cimes

-Just after the entrance to the garden is the Café du Jardin, and then the ticket office, small shop, special play area with a magnificent view and the amphitheatre.
+Just after the entrance to the gardens is the ☕️ Café du Jardin, and then the ticket office, small shop, special play area with a magnificent view, and the amphitheatre.
 Here there is plenty of space for little ones to play.

-The start of the parcours is from the ticket office, and the visitor starts his/her journey through the Porte de l’Ombre, a verdant green tunnel.
+The 🗺 start of the parcours is from the ticket office, and the visitor starts his or her journey through 🌿 the Porte de l’Ombre, a verdant green tunnel.
 The route then takes visitors through an imagined ascent through different mountain terrain, from the valley floor to the glaciers of the high summits, with interactive, sensory and creative touches along the way.
-The visitor finishes his / her journey in the Potagers du Monde, for a bit of the exotic!
+The visitor finishes his / her journey in 🌿 the Potagers du Monde, for a bit of the exotic!

-Every year, the Jardin des Cimes adds to its cultural agenda . . . still on offer this year, Friday apéros, and «Les Journées Zen» . . . check the website to see what’s on currently.
+Every year, the 🌻 Jardin des Cimes adds to its cultural, wellness & mindfulness agenda . . . in the past, there has been 🌳 tree climbing and relaxation in the trees . . . check the website for the 2021 agenda.

 Places to Eat